The entrepreneurial mindset: how can you develop it?

 Entrepreneurial mindset 2.
 The self-employed pedicure who didn’t get off her feet

 Tamara is a friendly girl who wants to help people in any way she can.
 She accidentally ran into a pedicurist training through a good friend of hers.
 Painting her nails has always been her thing.
 Coincidentally, she was rethinking her career then.

 Her girlfriend suggested that she could start a nail salon after training.
 Her uncle recommended that she take the E-Scan.
 He told her to find out if she had what it takes to set up a nail salon of her own.
 So, she did.

 Below you can view her entrepreneurial mindset profile:

 She has the perfect combination of thinking styles for being a pedicurist: Salesperson ranking first in variety with a slightly lesser Specialist.
 Being with people and helping them by being the nail technician enhances her clients’ appearance by grooming their feet and toenails.

 She is determined and willing to work hard, looking at her high need for Achievement.

 She scores significantly lower than the norm profile for the personal services sector, the blue line.
 That means she has more weak points than strong entrepreneurial competencies.
 This is also indicated by her low actual entrepreneurial index of 19.

 She hesitated if running a nail salon would be a smart thing to aspire to; she knows she is not the most confident personality.
-Especially her low self-confidence and endurance have prevented her from achieving her goals.
+Her low self-confidence and endurance have especially prevented her from achieving her goals.
 She knows that of herself.
 She is self-aware, which in itself is a good thing.
 However, it will not help her ambition of becoming an entrepreneur.